rvinluan/rvinluan.github.io/_posts/2015-03-31-nevv-school.md

 published: true
 layout: post
 title: The Nevv School
-subtitle: Why I'm Not Interested In Hating On The New School's New Branding
+subtitle: "Why I'm Not Interested In Hating On The New School's New Branding"
 ---

 ![](http://new.pentagram.com/wp-content/uploads/2015/03/TNS_111.gif)